utsavpatel51/CSS-Learning-Track/README.md

 `2. grid-template-columns & grid-template-rows`

 - Defines the columns and rows of the grid with a space-separated list of values.
-Value can be length, percentage, or fr (fraction of the free space in grid)
+Value can be length, percentage, or fr (fraction of the free space in grid).
 - This will create grid with 4 columns and 3 rows.
     ```css
     grid-template-columns: 1fr 1fr 1fr 1fr;